 Where there are admissions fees for an event organized by the Institute, persons with a disability shall be expected to pay the same fee as other attendees.
-Admission fees for support persons accompanying an attendee with a disability will be offered at a discounted rate of 50% the normal fee.
+There are no admission fees for support persons accompanying an attendee with a disability.

 Personal assistive technologies are permitted and unrestricted in all areas of the Institute to which residents and the public have access, except when subject to operator safety and/or academic integrity.
 Please note that the provision, use and safety of various assistive technologies is the responsibility of the person with the disability.